 “It is very hard to live a normal life like other children in the world.

 Do Now is a monthly collaboration between PBS NewsHour Extra and KQED in San Francisco to help students engage with and respond to current issues using social media tools.Tweets about "#KQEDDoNow"

 PBS NewsHour Support From

-PBS NewsHour Extra is proudly sponsored by the Corporation of Public Broadcasting, BNSF Railway and individual supporters.
+PBS NewsHour Extra is proudly sponsored by the Corporation of Public Broadcasting and individual supporters.